anttijuu/books-cpp/README.md

 Multimapped in            11 ms.
 ```

 Most of the time is spent in reading the book files in memory.
-The advantage of the threads appear when the amount of data grows to be releatively significant.
+The advantage of the threads appear when the amount of data grows to be relatively significant.

 ## About